Herniated Disc Lower Back Treatment Q&A

 Are you feeling pain in your lower back or neck?
 Noticing the pain continues through your arms or legs on one side?
-Contact OmniSpine Pain Management today to get evaluated for a Herniated Disc.
-We are here to help you feel pain free faster.
-For more information call us today or visit us at a location near you in Mesquite TX, Frisco TX, and Desoto TX.
+Contact OmniSpine pain management today to get evaluated for a herniated disc.
+Dr. Andrew Morchower is here to help you feel pain free faster.
+For more information, contact us today or book an appointment online.
+Visit us at a location near you in Mesquite, TX, Sunnyvale, TX and Frisco, TX.

 The body is incredibly made, your spine specifically.
 It has 24 movable bones called vertebrae.
 The lower back area of your spine bears most of the weight of your body.
 With 5 lumbar vertebrae, they are separated by cushiony pillows called discs.
 These discs act as shock absorbers to help prevent the vertebrae from rubbing together.
 The outer portion of the ring is called the annulus.
 The annulus has fibrous bands that attach between the bodies each individual vertebra.
 Your spinal cord and the nerves act as a telephone, which allowing it to transmit impulses to travel back and forth between your brain and the body to relay sensations and control movement throughout.